acmacolombia/acmacolombia/src/content/post/en/charlas.md

 publishDate: 2024-03-17T00:00:00Z
 title: 'Conference Series: Aerospace Talents'
 author: ACMA
-excerpt: 'The Colombian Association of Women in Aerospace, in collaboration with the Air Combat Command No. 5 (CACOM 5) of the Colombian Air Force, presented its first Conference Series: Aerospace Talents.
-This initiative, broadcast through YouTube, was carried out to make visible, inspire, educate, and connect professionals, students, and those interested in the aerospace sector.'
+excerpt: 'The Colombian Association of Women in Aerospace, in collaboration with the Air Combat Command No. 5 (CACOM 5) of the Colombian Air Force, presented its first Conference Series: Aerospace Talents.'

 image: '~/assets/images/charla Sara Rengifo2.jpeg'
 category: events